 - Always use available crosswalks: Always be certain to look both ways before crossing the street.
 Pedestrians should never assume that drivers will see them and stop.
 If a vehicle is still approaching, do not walk in front of it.
 Always remain on the side of the road until the vehicle reaches a complete stop.

 - Walk on the sidewalk: If a sidewalk exists and is accessible, make sure to use it.
 In cases there are multiple ways to reach the same destination, always choose a way that has an available sidewalk.
 When no sidewalk exists, pedestrians should walk facing any oncoming vehicles.

 - Never jaywalk: Always use the crosswalk when one is available.
 In cases where there is no crosswalk, it is still important not to just cross the street at any spot or diagonally.
 Select a safe crossing spot that is not too close to any busy intersections, steep hills or curves in the road.
 Also, pedestrians should give themselves ample time to safely cross the street.

-If you, or a loved one, were injured in a pedestrian-vehicle accident caused by someone else’s negligence, contact the Dietrich Law Firm P.C., a Best Law Firm of America, today at (716) 839-3939.
+If you, or a loved one, were injured in a pedestrian-vehicle accident caused by someone else’s negligence, contact the Dietrich Law Firm P.C. today at (716) 839-3939.
 Our team of highly experienced and top rated pedestrian accident injury lawyers in Buffalo, New York fight for the compensation that you deserve for the injuries that you suffered.
 This may include monetary compensation for your medical bills, lost time from work and pain and suffering.